Our Speakers

 Dr. Theoni Soublis

-Dr. Theoni Soublis is a decades long resident of Sarasota County.
-She attended Sarasota public schools.
-After earning her Bachelor’s degree in education for Florida State University, she taught at Riverview High School .
-A lifelong learner, Dr. Soublis went on to earn her Master's degree in Education from the University of South Florida.
-She completed her Ph.D. in Curriculum & Instruction from USF in 2001.
+A native Sarasotian Dr. Soublis earned her Master's degree and PhD in Education from the University of South Florida.
 Dr. Soublis is a Professor of Education at the University of Tampa where she is the Director of the Master's Degree Program in Curriculum & Instruction.
-She teaches graduate courses in Public School Law & Professional Ethics and Social Justice Education.
+She teaches graduate courses in Public School Law & Professional Ethics, and Social Justice Education.
 Dr. Soublis is an advocate for the preservation of public education and a fierce supporter of teacher’s & student’s rights.

 Dr. Keyes is foremost a special education advocate.
 A retired special education teacher who received her PhD from UW Madison in 1996.
 She served as Assistant professor at UW Milwaukee 1996-2000 and Associate professor of Exceptional Education 2000-2014.
 As the mother of a special needs child, she is active in the fight against cuts to the Department of Education, especially the 504 program.
 She is widely published in the Journal of School Leadership on the topic of accountability.